awsdocs/amazon-redshift-management-guide/doc_source/jdbc20-prepared-statement-support.md

 VALUES (1, 'abc');");
 ```

 If you try to prepare this statement, the server returns an error stating that the destination table \(myTable\) doesn't exist yet\.
-The CREATE query must be executed before the INSERT query can be prepared\.
+The CREATE query must be run before the INSERT query can be prepared\.